The Prettiest Lake in Every State

 West Virginia: Summersville Lake

-Summersville Lake’s gorgeous clear water earned it the nickname “the little Bahamas of the East”—and a spot on this list.
+Summersville Lake‘s gorgeous, clear water earned it the nickname “The Little Bahamas of the East”—as well as a spot on this list.
 It also boasts stunning rock formations that can be enjoyed above water or even from a scuba dive below.
-Considered one of the clearest lakes in the East, it’s also a lovely destination for swimming, boating, fishing, and paddling.
+Considered one of the clearest lakes in the East, this very pretty lake in America is also a lovely destination for swimming, boating, fishing and paddling.
 With 60 miles of shoreline and more than 2,700 acres of water, this man-made reservoir also happens to be the largest lake in West Virginia.

 devils lake